The Commission's work in prisons

 The Commission has been working with Her Majesty’s Inspector for Prisons in Scotland (HMIPS) to support a human rights based approach to the inspection of prisons.
 We provide advice in relation to the inspection standards and have been assisting HMIPS to undertake inspections to ensure that the human rights of prisoners are being respected.
 In 2018 HMIPS launched a new set of inspection standards with human rights embedded throughout, which the Commisson welcomed.

-The Commission has been involved in the inspection of seven of Scotland’s 15 prisons:
+The Commission has been involved in the inspection of several of Scotland’s 15 prisons: